Astig-1982/Solid-Properties-Project/TESTING.md

 ### Activating properties on the website

-* Confirm that this feature works as expected - everytime a property is being activated or reactivated, the **detailed_service** and **order history** sections will update accordingly.
+* Confirm that this feature works as expected - every time a property is being activated or reactivated, the **detailed_service** and **order history** sections will update accordingly.

 ### Order History

- * This feature had the **bug** expressed at the previous feature and its description and correction have been documentated above.
+ * This feature manifested the **bug** mentioned at the previous feature and its description and correction have been documentated above.
 No other bugs have been detected during the development and testing of this feature.

 Confirm that the order history works as expected and the services together with their corresponding properties and correct prices are displayed correct.